dmatscheko/sslserver/README.md

   their ASCII (punycode) form — must match a domain directory or a self-signed domain; otherwise 404. `example.com` and `www.example.com` are two separate directories unless `www-alias` is enabled, which serves either name from the other's directory when it has no own one.
-Symbolic links are not followed, and domain directories must be named in their lowercase ASCII form (the server warns at startup if not).
+A top-level symlink (`www.example.com -> example.com`) is served as an explicit alias of its target the same way; symbolic links *inside* a site's content are ignored.
+Domain directories must be named in their lowercase ASCII form (the server warns at startup if not).
 - Only `GET` and `HEAD` are answered; other methods get `405`.
 - URL paths are normalized first; any path segment starting with a dot is